djav1985/v-mysigmail/README.md

 ## Features

-- Upload image - upload to AWS S3 or set public link
+- Upload image - upload to a server or set public link
 - Custom fields - add unlimited number of custom fields with different types such as: text, link, email
 - Social icons - add social media links to your signature
 - Options - customize your signature as you like, change color, avatar shape, font and more